cardano-foundation/CIPs/CPS-????/README.md

   --withdrawal-redeemer-file <staking_redeemer>
 ```

 There are three new `--withdrawal` lines at the end.
 The transaction level logic is in the staking script.
 Meanwhile, the spending script just checks that the required staking script is executed AND 0 ADA is withdrawn from the rewards address in the transaction.
+The withdrawal of the 0 ADA is necessary to force the staking script to be executed.

 The only requirement to use this trick is that the script address must have been created using the `s'` spending script and the `s''` staking script.
 The staking address DOES NOT need to actually have rewards or even be delegated for this trick to work.